inkle/ink/Documentation/Overview.md

 However, **ink** doesn't like loose ends, and produces a warning on compilation and/or run-time when it thinks this has happened.
 The script above produces this on compilation:

 	WARNING: Apparent loose end exists where the flow runs out.
-Do you need a '-> END' statement, choice or divert? on line 3 of tests/test.ink
+Do you need a '-> DONE' statement, choice or divert? on line 3 of tests/test.ink

 and this on running: